rwxrob/boost/README.md

    * Migrate from Ex/Vi to Vim
    * Use Basic Vimscript Code (Variables, Conditions, Functions)
    * Use Basic Vimscript Concepts (Events, Maps, Types, Highlights)
-   * Prefer Shell Scripts Over Plugins in Vim
+   * Prefer Shell Scripts Over Plugins in Vim (`toemoji`)
-   * Code a `snip` Tool in Bash for Vim and More
+   * Code a Snippets Tool in Bash for Vim (`snip`)
+   * Add Custom Tab Completion to Any Bash Script
    * Use Key Plugins Judiciously and Progressively
-* Explain How Networks Work and Work Remotely
+* Explain How Networks Work and Use to Work Remotely
   * Explain How the Internet Works
   * Explain How the Web Works
+  * Connect to Work with a VPN
   * Use Secure Shell (`ssh`,`scp`)
   * Use GNU Privacy Guard (`gpg`)
   * Use Essential Network Commands and Utilities
+  * Use Wireshark to See How Networks Work
 * Manage Source Code and Knowledge with Git and GitHub
   * Use Essential Git Commands and Git Workflow
-  * Know Git Hosting Services and Use GitHub Regularly
+  * Compare Git Hosting Services and Use GitHub Regularly
   * Keep a Professional Portfolio on GitHub
-  * Maintain a Dotfiles Repo on GitHub
+  * Maintain a Dotfiles Repo on GitHub (dot)
-  * Use Git and GitHub for Knowledge Management (Zettelkasten)
+  * Use GitHub for Knowledge Management (Zettelkasten, zet)
   * Become a GitHub Sponsor and Be Sponsored
 * Use Terminal Multiplexers Regularly and Effectively
   * Use Screen on Any System Since 1986
-  * Use TMUX Defaults and Customize to Be Screen Compatible
+  * Learn TMUX Defaults But Customize to Be Like Screen
-  * Prefer to Extend TMUX with Shell Over Plugins
+  * Prefer Shell Over Plugins to Extend TMUX
-  * Script TMUX from Shell Scripts
+  * Add a Pomodoro Timer to TMUX (`cmdbox-pomo`)
   * Use TMUX from Within Another TMUX Session
 * Use Terminal for Just-in-Time Research
   * Use `w3m` When Available and Know Why
   * Configure and Use `lynx` and Know Why
-  * Setting System Filetypes with Mailcap
+  * Set System File Types with Mailcap
   * Integrate Web Browsing and Bookmarking Into Shell Command Line
+* Create and Maintain Minimal Document-Oriented Web Sites
+  * Know Markdown (CommonMark, GFM, Pandoc) and Pandoc
+  * Understand the Document Object Model (DOM)
+  * Know Where to Lookup Web Specifications
+  * Know Enough HTML to Understand Converted Markdown
+  * Know Enough CSS to Layout and Style a Page
+  * Know Enough Vanilla JavaScript to Manipulate the DOM
+  * Practice Progressive Design and Know Why Some Sites Suck
 * Create and Manage Containers
   * Explain Containers, Cloud, Cloud-Native, Orchestration, and DevOps
   * Master Docker Fully, Optimize Dockerfiles for Different Goals
   * Create and Share a Workspace Container (Dockerfile)
-  * Understand the Cloud-Native, Container Orchestration Landscape
+  * Understand Cloud-Native, Container Orchestration Landscape
   * Use Kubernetes for Basic Container Management
   * Test and Run Kubernetes Locally with Kind
 * Install and Run Linux as Your Desktop Workstation
-  * More ...
-* Get Good to Gig
-  * Understand the Possible Career Paths in Tech
-  * Work with Others Often in a Team Setting
-  * Explain the Fundamentals and Intent of the Agile Process
-  * Explain Why Employment is About Trust
+  * Pick a Linux Distribution That Suits *You*
-  * Know Why (Or Why Not) to Certify?
+  * Know How to Download Linux Image and Write to USB Drive
-  * Have a Five Year Plan
-  * Research Specific Target Companies
-  * Sharpen and Target Your GitHub Portfolio
-  * Automate CV/Resume as a PDF from YAML
-  * Manage Personal and Professional Learning
-  * Make and Keep Connections
-  * Keep Current
-    * Newsletters to Subsciptions
-    * Create Lists on Twitter
-    * Identify Worthy Podcasts
-  * Land a Job You Enjoy Enough to Keep
+  * Install Linux from USB Drive
-  * Don't Let Your Job Define You
+  * Configure Desktop to Your Liking
-  * Share What You Know, Pay It Forward
-* Become a Life-Long Polyglot Programmer (Not a One-Trick Pony)
+* Be a Polyglot Programming Unicorn, Not a One-Trick Pony
   * Explain *Imperative* Programming
   * Explain *Procedural* Programming
   * Explain *Functional* Programming